IvoObr/logger-js/README.md

  * @prop {boolean} useColor? optional -  Should use colors.
  * @prop {string} fileName? optional - The name of the file.
  * @prop {boolean} logInFile? optional - Should write in file on the disc.
- * @prop {string} logLevel? optional - Will output debug logs if values is 'debug'.
+ * @prop {string} logLevel? optional - Will output debug logs if value is "debug".
  */

 const options: ILogOptions = {